mudimingquedeyinmoujia/learnopengl_cn/README.md

 # learnopengl_cn
-this is a study project about opengl with visual studio on the website learnopengl cn
+This is a project about opengl, which is based on visual studio and the website is available https://learnopengl-cn.github.io/ .
+This is just a project about study